Tomodachi Life: Living the Dream: How to Make 2 Miis Fall in Love

 Advertisement

-Step 2: Create repeated contact instead of waiting for random luck
+Step 2: Force contact instead of waiting on luck

-• Whenever one of the target Miis is available to move, bring them close to the other.
+• Whenever one of your target Miis is free to move, bring it close to the other.

-• Repeat this across several in-game sessions rather than doing it once and expecting a miracle.
+• Repeat across several play sessions rather than doing it once and expecting a miracle.

 • Prioritize your chosen pair instead of spreading interactions across the whole island.

-• If one Mii keeps socializing with everyone except the target, keep redirecting contact back to the intended partner.
+• If one Mii keeps befriending everyone except your intended partner, redirect its contact back to the target.

-Step 3: Watch the relationship level, not just the funny interactions
+Step 3: Track the relationship, not the comedy

 • Mixed sign: one Mii likes the other more than the feeling is returned.